zahidalidev/CS-Material/python/MachineLearning.md

 You might also hear other ghost terms such as **reinforcement learning** and **recommender systems**.
 These are other types of machine learning algorithms that we'll talk about later.

+## **Supervised Learning**

+In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

+Supervised learning problems are categorized into **"regression"** and **"classification"** problems.
+In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+In a classification problem, we are instead trying to predict results in a discrete output.
+In other words, we are trying to map input variables into discrete categories.

+**Example 1:**

+Given data about the size of houses on the real estate market, try to predict their price.
+Price as a function of size is a continuous output, so this is a regression problem.

+We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
+Here we are classifying the houses based on price into two discrete categories.

+**Example 2:**

+(a) Regression - Given a picture of a person, we have to predict their age on the basis of the given picture

+(b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

+### **Question:**<br>
+Suppose you're running a company and you want to develop learning algorithms to address each of two problems.

+In the **first problem**, you have a large inventory of identical items.
+So, imagine that you have thousands of copies of some identical items to sell, and you want to predict how many of these items you sell over the next three months. <br>

+In the **second problem**, problem two, you have lots of users, and you want to write software to examine each individual of your customer's accounts, so each one of your customer's accounts.
+For each account, decide whether or not the account has been hacked or compromised.

+So, for each of these problems, should they be treated as a classification problem or as a regression problem?

+### **Answer:**<br>

+For problem one, I would treat this as a regression problem because if I have thousands of items, well, I would probably just treat this as a real value, as a continuous value.
+Therefore, the number of items I sell as a continuous value.
+For the second problem, I would treat that as a classification problem, because I might say set the value I want to predict with zero to denote the account has not been hacked, and set the value one to denote an account that has been hacked into.

+## **Unsupervised Learning**